circles-learning-labs/ecto_adapters_dynamodb/README.md

 #### Associations & Embeds

 While we've not tested these, without joins it's unlikely they work well (if at all).

+#### Ecto.Adapter.Migration.lock_for_migrations/4

+This callback was implemented under Ecto 3 - it does not seem to be critical for this adapter's behaviour, and we do not know if it is appropriate to implement for DynamoDB.
+If you have input on this, or you want to help out with its implementation, see the issue [here](https://github.com/circles-learning-labs/ecto_adapters_dynamodb/issues/34).

+#### Ecto.Adapter.checkout/3

+This callback was implemented under Ecto 3 - it does not seem to be critical for this adapter's behaviour, and we do not know if it is appropriate to implement for DynamoDB.
+If you have input on this, or you want to help out with its implementation, see the issue [here](https://github.com/circles-learning-labs/ecto_adapters_dynamodb/issues/33).

+#### Ecto.Adapter.Queryable.stream/5

+This callback was implemented under Ecto 3 - it does not seem to be critical for this adapter's behaviour, and we do not know if it is appropriate to implement for DynamoDB.
+If you have input on this, or you want to help out with its implementation, see the issue [here](https://github.com/circles-learning-labs/ecto_adapters_dynamodb/issues/32).

 ### So what DOES work?